Jiangxuejian/PDFchem/README.md

 ## Running PDFchem

 In your terminal, go to the `PDFchem` folder and load the `PDFchem.ipynb` file using `mercury` as the frontend UI:
 ```
-conda activate pdfchem
+source pdfchem/bin/activate
 cd PDFchem
 mercury run
 ```